On Ma\~n\'e's critical value for the two-component Hunter-Saxton system and a infnite dimensional magnetic Hopf-Rinow theorem: Geometry of blow-ups and global weak solutions

 \section{Geometry of blow-ups and global weak solutions}

-In this section, we use the Hamiltonian nature of the system, in the sense of infinite-dimensional geometry, to gain analytical insights into the singularity behavior of the \eqref{(M2HS)}.
-Through the lens of Hamiltonian dynamics, there is a natural way to extend solutions of the (M2HS) beyond blow-up in a weak sense, which then leads to global weak solutions of the \eqref{(M2HS)}.
+In this section, we exploit the Hamiltonian structure of the system, in the sense of infinite-dimensional geometry, to obtain analytical insights into the singularity formation of \eqref{(M2HS)}.
+From the Hamiltonian perspective, there is a natural way to extend solutions of (M2HS) beyond blow-up in a weak sense.
+This approach ultimately leads to global weak solutions of \eqref{(M2HS)}.

+We begin with an overview of the section.
+In \Cref{ss: 6.1 geoemtry of blow ups}, we establish precise blow-up criteria for \eqref{(M2HS)}.
+These criteria allow one to determine from the initial data whether a solution develops singularities; see \Cref{C: blow up M2HS with special initial values}.
+The analysis is based on the geometric interpretation of blow-up phenomena given in \Cref{t: geometric interpret of blow ups}.